 St. Petersburg Cathedrals are of no less interest than the city’s renowned rivers and canals.
 Visits to Kazan and Saint Isaac’s Cathedrals, The Church of the Savior on the Blood, and many more are all in a must-do list, but ultimately come with a few strings attached (all of them you can visit during Walking Tour).
 These sacred places have their own dress-code: women are strongly encouraged to wear skirts and cover their heads (with a scarf, for example) upon their entrance, while men, otherwise, are supposed to uncover their heads (take off hats, hoods, etc.).
 It is not customary for both men and women to visit churches and cathedrals in revealing and provocative outfits, short skirts and dresses and low-cut tops.
 Remember to keep quiet and beware that some churches forbid any pictures taken, while some allow it, but with no flash only.

-As in many other countries, in Russia it is customary to tip at the restaurants, approximately 10-15% of the total in your check.
+As in many other countries, in Russia it is customary to tip at the restaurants.
+Many of you would ask how much is the tip in Russia?
+It is approximately 10-15% of the total in your check.
 In the absolute majority of cases, the tip won’t be included in you bill.
 Very few places allow tipping via credit card, so be sure to have some cash on you.
 Beware that some restaurants include service fee for parties of 6 or more people.

 Generally, it is uncommon to tip your taxi driver.
 Most companies operate on a fixed pricing, although you are, of course, always welcome to leave something extra tips to the driver.
 If you are using international apps like Uber, you can set up your tipping in the settings.
 Tipping your tour guide is fairly common and is always very welcomed.